Chorus/Chorus-Documentation/docs/Eligibility/Coverage.md

 The coverage record start and end dates are continuously updated based on the latest Eligibility repsonse received.

 ## Search Coverage
-To search for coverage records navigate to 'Coverage Records' on the left navigaion pain.
+To search for coverage records navigate to 'Coverage Records' on the left navigation pain.
 ![Coverage_Navigation](assets/Eligibility/CoverageNavigation.PNG)

 ## View Coverage